Blog

 Skincare regimens are extremely popular in Korea.
 Most people create a regimen that is best suited for their skin type but the base is the same.
 Similar to the foundation of the Western skincare regimen, the steps are as follows:

--Oil based cleanser
+- Oil based cleanser

--Water based cleanser
+- Water based cleanser

--3 second rule
+- 3 second rule

 In Korea, two cleansers are used to wash the face in the morning.
 Firstly, it is an oil based cleanser, containing ingredients that are gentle on the skin.
 Secondly, it is a water-based cleanser.
 Usually lightweight, and breathable this cleanser soothes the skin.
-After that they using a toner.
+After that they use a toner.
 This must be done within 3 seconds of washing your face.
 Yes, I said 3 seconds!

 By using the toner in the initial 3 seconds after washing your face, moisture is best retained.
 Many Koreans swear by this rule.
 While it may sound funny, it has proven to work.
 The skin is known to retain more moisture when wet.
 After using a toner, the next step is to apply essence.
 Essences are similar to serums.
 While some Koreans use both, some use either or.
 The next step is to moisturize.